Skip to main contentScroll Top

 It's a shame that this part of the island was dirty…

 Apart from that, the beach was rockier in places.
-So, if I had to give one piece of advice, Opt for Ao Suan Yai beach in the north, perfect for swimming..
-You will have absolutely clear water and a very good restaurant nearby (at the foot of the pier).
+So, if I had to give one piece of advice, I'd recommend Ao Suan Yai beach to the north, which is perfect for swimming .
+You'll find absolutely crystal-clear water and a very good restaurant nearby (right by the pier).

 Day 1: Exploring Ko Mak by scooter